 Dung beetle tunnel entrances.

 The net result of applying this system will be a high standing biomass of vegetation, prolific soil life, and a long-term (thousands of years) improvement in soil fertility.
-Treatments can be repeated as necessary for continual, ongoing improvement to soil fertility and increases in biomass, and biodiversity.
+Treatments can be repeated as necessary for continual, synergistic and ongoing improvement to soil fertility and increases in biomass, and biodiversity.

 With repeated treatments, semi-arid areas of sparse grasslands could likely be converted into grassy open woodlands, and in wetter areas, grassy open woodlands to denser forests with a grassy under-storey.